 Farmer Mac's executive officers have the primary responsibility for managing the risks associated with Farmer Mac's business, including strategic, operational, financial, credit, liquidity and funding, market, security, legal or regulatory, technology, reputational, political, and emerging and other risks.
-The Board of Directors currently oversees Farmer Mac's enterprise risk primarily through the Risk Committee and the delegation of specific areas of risk by the Board of Directors to the other Board committees, as well as through Farmer Mac's internal audit and internal credit review functions.
+The Board of Directors currently oversees Farmer Mac's enterprise risk primarily through the Risk Committee and the delegation of specific areas of risk by the Board of Directors to the other Board committees, as well as through Farmer Mac's Risk Officer and internal audit and internal credit review functions.

-The Risk Committee assists the Board in overseeing the adequacy of Farmer Mac's enterprise-wide risk management framework, including the strategies, policies, procedures, and processes established by the Board and Farmer Mac's executive officers to identify, evaluate, monitor, and manage or mitigate major risks both in Farmer Mac's business and facing Farmer Mac from external sources.
-The Risk Committee also assists the Board in overseeing risk across Farmer Mac as a whole and across all risk areas, in conjunction with other Board committees that oversee specific risk-related issues and areas, and in managing the division of risk-related responsibilities to these other Board committees.
-The internal audit function annually compiles an enterprise risk assessment and, under the oversight of the Audit Committee, conducts periodic audits of each of the various risk areas within Farmer Mac at least once every three years.
-The internal credit review function provides an independent assessment of credit risk, reporting directly to the Credit and Business Development Committee.
-The committees report on risks within their respective jurisdictions to the Risk Committee, and the Risk Committee provides a report to the full Board at each Board meeting.
+The Risk Committee assists the Board in overseeing the adequacy of Farmer Mac's enterprise-wide risk management program, including the strategies, policies, procedures, and processes established by the Board and Farmer Mac's executive officers to identify, evaluate, monitor, and manage or mitigate major risks both in Farmer Mac's business and facing Farmer Mac from external sources.
+The Risk Committee also assists the Board in overseeing risk across Farmer Mac as a whole and across all risk areas, in conjunction with other Board committees that oversee specific risk-related issues and areas, and in overseeing the division of risk-related responsibilities to these other Board committees.
+The other Board committees report on risks within their respective jurisdictions to the Risk Committee, and the Risk Committee provides a report on any identified risks to the full Board at each